 - 1. Unplugging the EPO terminal stops the operation of rectifier, inverter, bypass, and battery, but this action will not affect other UPSs in parallel system to normally power the load. - 2.
-Disconnect the main input switch Q1, bypass input switch Q2, output switch Q5 and N line switch QN of the UPS.
-At present, all the internal power supply is off, and the LCD no longer displays. - 3.
-If the UPS is equipped with internal batteries, make ensure that they have been isolated from the UPS (see Figure 3-2) before carrying out maintenance work on it.
-If the UPS is equipped with an external battery, set the corresponding external battery switch to off.
+Disconnect the main input switch Q1, bypass input switch Q2, output switch Q5 of the UPS.
+At present, all the internal power supply is off, and the LCD no longer displays.